-The Board currently comprises seven non-executive directors and one executive director.
-The Company's Constitution provides for a minimum of three and maximum of nine Directors (excluding alternate directors).
+The Board currently comprises eight non-executive directors and one executive director.
+The Company's Constitution provides for a minimum of three and maximum of nine Directors.
 The Board continues to hold a diverse range of skills and experiences to act effectively and in the best interests of the Company's shareholders.